dtccx/DistributedWebApp/README.md

 	 b. name your test file with name "(main_package)_test"
 5. Initialize RPC client "arith := &Arith" before http HandleFunc();
 6. Notice to transfer the datastructure between client-server to vrcode, strong type data structure is not allowed in Golang.
+7. When you can not call class or function in the same package:
+    ```
+    go run src/db/db.go src/db/vrcode.go -port=:8082 -num=0
+    ```
+8. In part2, we use RPC to communicate, but we use differenct types;
+    In part3, commmand should use same RPC to communciate, so we need to revise a lot.
+    For better, You can do RPC in Part2 with the same RPC, DON't USE STRONG TYPE.

 ## Picture of tests for each function: